ash/raku-course/essentials/functions/return-result/index.md

 ## No return data

-If you need to return from a function before the end of its body, and the function does not return any result, just use `return`.
+If you need to return from a function before the end of its body, and the function does not return any result, use a bare `return`.

 ```raku
 sub test($x) {